windwaker/selenium-python/source/page-objects.rst

 This chapter is a tutorial introduction to page objects design pattern.
-A page object represents an area in the web application user interface that your test is interating.
-Page objects reduces the amount of duplicated code and if the user interface changes, the fix need only changes in one place.
+A page object represents an area in the web application user interface that your test is interacting with.
+Page objects reduce the amount of duplicated code, and if the user interface changes, the fix need only be applied in one place.
+The pag object allows the test developer to write DRY (Don't repeat yourself) code.

 Test case
 ~~~~~~~~~